-Please take a few minutes to work with the people around you to make a brief list of the three PRIMARY questions that a metadata document should answer.
+Please take a few minutes to make a brief list of questions that a metadata document from your agency should answer.

 Creating geospatial metadata

 Good metadata demands that a GIS professional document A LOT of things about the data that they created, their workflow, and the organization that they represent.